What we know about monkeypox as rare virus spreads

 British healthcare workers are being offered smallpox vaccines as a means of protection.
 No specific monkeypox vaccine currently exists but the smallpox variation is thought to be 85 per cent effective against it.

-Meanwhile, the World Health Organisation (WHO) is reportedly convening a team of experts to hold a meeting on the growing crisis.
+Meanwhile, the World Health Organisation (WHO) has a team of experts meeting regularly to monitor the growing crisis and has warned that more than 780 cases of the disease have now been identified in 27 countries in which monkeypox might not normally be expected to be found.

-So what precisely is monkeypox and how much danger does it pose to the public?
+So what precisely is it and how much danger does it pose to the public?

 Where did monkeypox originate?